feng-zh/docker-proftpd/README.md

 Note
 -----
-This docker may enhance a bit later with supporting environment variable without explict external mounted configuration file.
+This docker may enhance a bit later with supporting environment variable without explicit external mounted configuration file.
 Stay tuned.